Welcome

 https://www.indigodreams.co.uk/karen-jane-cannon/4595121238

-Karen’s poems have been published widely in literary journals and anthologies in the UK and USA, including Magma, Acumen, Envoi, Mslexia, Poetry News, Orbis, Obsessed with Pipework, The Interpreter’s House, Ink, Sweat & Tears, and Popshot.
+Karen’s poetry has been published widely in literary journals and anthologies in the UK and USA, including Magma, Acumen, Envoi, Mslexia, Poetry News, Orbis, Obsessed with Pipework, The Interpreter’s House, Ink, Sweat & Tears, and Popshot.

-Karen also writes essays about exploring nature through visual impairment and her work was longlisted for the Nan Shepherd Prize in 2021, She is also an award-winning radio playwright.
+Karen’s nonfiction work explores access to nature through visual impairment, and her writing was longlisted for the Nan Shepherd Prize in 2021.
+She is also an award-winning radio playwright.
 She has an MA with distinction in Creative Writing from Bath Spa University, where she lectured for three years.
-She was Roving Writer in Residence for Somerset Libraries in 2003, an initiative funded by The Arts Council.
 She lives in the New Forest.

 Karen is creator of